nicolevanderhoeven/blog/content/blog/20260430-k6-community-call-secrets-and-ai-script-authoring.md

 - **MCP / agent connectivity** for AI-driven workflows
 - **DNS, MQTT, and other network protocols**

-Migration advice from Charlie: pin your script versions, test your existing scripts against the RC before GA hits, and don't rush.
+Migration advice from Charlie Burnett: pin your script versions, test your existing scripts against the RC before GA hits, and don't rush.

 ### 🔮 What's next on the AI roadmap (next 1–2 months)